 5) Market the property at the eventual sale

 1) Halcyon in Midtown East.
 Represented multiple buyers with deals between $1.7 million to $5 million.
 Reserved property at pre-construction stage with 20 percent down.
 Balance at closing 2 years later.
-Apartment has been rented to multiple high quality tenants since then.
+Apartment has been rented with high rents since then.
 Located close to the United Nations, Citigroup Center, Blackstone, Blackrock, Chase Bank.

 2) 300 E 64 St, Upper East Side.
 Top amenity building in the 60s with an amazing roof deck with BBQ grill (pictured), a WOW factor for tenants.
 At purchase, the Q subway line extension was in progress and it is now completed.